microsoft/AzureTRE/docs/manual-deployment.md

 ### Bootstrap and create prerequisite resources

 1. By now you should have a [developer environment](./dev-environment.md) set up
-1. Create service principals as explained in [Bootstrapping](./bootstrapping.md) document
 1. Create app registrations for auth; follow the [Authentication & authorization](./auth.md) guide

 ### Configure variables